 the Fashion Group International of Boston (FGI Boston) from 2009-2010 and has served on the Design Industry Group of Massachusetts (DIGMA) Design Advisory Council since 2008.
 In 2015 Jay was invited to serve on the Leadership Council for Boston Creates

-He is an instructor and the Director of Creative Marketing at the School of artist demonstrations and teaching studio art classes at the Museum of several branches of the Boston Public Library, and recently joined the ranks of CreativeLive's highly respected team of online educators.
+He is an instructor and the Director of Creative Marketing at the School of

+In addition to artist demonstrations and teaching studio art classes at

+Tales at several branches of the Boston Public Library, and joined the ranks of CreativeLive's highly respected team of online educators.
 Jay

 Brother of the Year in 2009, and by Youth Design as Mentor of the Year

 His pursuits as a professional coach and motivational speaker have